Haruharun/Consumer-Financial-Complaints-Analysis-/README.md

-# 📊 Consumer Financial Complaints Analytics Dashboard
+# 📊 Consumer Financial Complaints Analytics Dashboard.

 ## 🧠 Overview
 This dashboard was developed to provide a **comprehensive, single-page view** of consumer financial complaints across products, issues, companies, regions, submission methods, and response performance.
 It was designed to help stakeholders uncover **where complaints are concentrated**, **why they occur**, and **how to improve service delivery and regulatory compliance**.